 RP applied for NRF rating for the first time in 2012.
 From 1 January 2013 to 31 December 2018 se was rated as a C3 scientist, which she achieved without being in a full-time paid academic position.
 She received Grant #85943: Incentive Funding For Rated Researchers (IPRR).
 She has not submitted a re-evaluation application yet.

 Scientific Publications (peer-reviewed)

-Although in a more applied scientific environment, the aim is always to do work that is accepted by a peer-review process.
+Although in a more applied scientific environment, RP’s aim is always to do work that is accepted by a peer-review process.

 - R. Prins, G.F.
 Marais, B.J.H.
 Janse, Z.A.
 Pretorius and A.S.
 Marais.
 1996.
 A physical map of the Thinopyrum-derived Lr19 translocation.
 Genome 39:1013-1019.

 - R. Prins, G.F.
 Marais, Z.A.
 Pretorius, B.J.H.
 Janse and A.S.
 Marais.
 1997.
 A study of modified forms of the Lr19 translocation of common wheat.
 Theoretical and Applied Genetics 95:424-430.